What is equipment validation in pharma and why does the ongoing program matter?

 |---|---|---|---|

-| IQ | Is it installed correctly with all services and instruments verified? | Installation records, calibration certs, utility checks, serial numbers | Calibration status not verified at IQ execution Cited |
+| IQ | Is it installed correctly with all services and instruments verified? | Installation records, calibration certs, utility checks, serial numbers | Calibration status not verified at IQ execution |

-| OQ | Does it operate correctly across the full qualified range? | Range tests, boundary conditions, challenge tests, pre-defined criteria | Acceptance criteria looser than process requirements Cited |
+| OQ | Does it operate correctly across the full qualified range? | Range tests, boundary conditions, challenge tests, pre-defined criteria | Acceptance criteria looser than process requirements |

-| PQ | Does it perform consistently under real production conditions? | Consecutive production runs, process parameter data, run count justification | Run count not documented and risk-justified — defaulting to three Cited |
+| PQ | Does it perform consistently under real production conditions? | Consecutive production runs, process parameter data, run count justification | Run count not documented and risk-justified — defaulting to three |

 Three Areas Most Teams Under-Invest In